The Battle of Nagyharsány in 1687

 The confused enemy was forced into the marshland of the Karasica River.
 Many died there or drowned in the Dráva River.
 The German cavalry gave no mercy to the runners.
 On the other side, the Christian riders who had set out from the western part of the army planned to surround the Ottomans but they were too late: the Ottomans could reach the crossing at the Dráva River at Eszék sooner.
 The Grand Vizier was able to re-organize his army only at Pétervárad Castle.

-The Ottomans’ losses are estimated in tens of thousands while Prince Charles lost only 600 men.
+The Ottomans’ losses are estimated at tens of thousands while Prince Charles lost only 600 men.

 On top of that, the Christians’ right-wing could not even join the fight because there was a forest that covered them.
 Almost the entire battle was fought by the left-wing.
 Although the victory was not full because they were unable to take Nándorfehérvár aka Belgrade, the greater part of Slavonia has been liberated.